ROCm/hipBLAS/README.md

 # hipBLAS

+> [!CAUTION]
+> The hipBLAS repository is retired, please use the [ROCm/rocm-libraries](https://github.com/ROCm/rocm-libraries) repository

 hipBLAS is a Basic Linear Algebra Subprograms (BLAS) marshalling library with multiple supported backends.
 It sits between your application and a 'worker' BLAS library, where it marshals inputs to the backend library and marshals results to your application.  hipBLAS exports an interface that doesn't